-Policy defines and organizes objects in your Conjur database.
+Policy defines and organizes objects in your Dynamic Access Provider database.
 Policy also establishes the rules for role-based access on resources.

-Policy is a general term that essentially means security rules.
+Policy defines security rules.
 It is written using YAML, a language that is human and machine readable.
 Policy is loaded directly into your Conjur appliance.
-Conjur applies policy as you have defined it.

 Policy defines the following types of infrastructure :